kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 ### Appendix D to Part 151

-There is set forth below an itemization of typical eligible and ineligible items of taxiway paving as covered by §151.81 of this chapter:
+There is set forth below an itemization of typical eligible and ineligible items of taxiway paving as covered by [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.81   Taxiway paving.|§151.81]] of this chapter:

 ### Typical Eligible Items

 1\.
-Basic types of pavement listed as eligible under §151.77.
+Basic types of pavement listed as eligible under [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.77   Runway paving: General rules.|§151.77]].

 2\.
 Taxiway providing access to ends and intermediate points of eligible runways.